XanaduAI/flamingpy/README.md

 If you are a developer and need to manipulate and test FT-Stack, you will need to install from Source and appropriately configure C++ compilers and Python environments.

 If you use [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/index.html) to manage your virtual environments, installation from Source can be performed easily through a few commands.
-In your CLI with a **Conda environment** activated run:
+In your CLI, change to FT-Stack directory, activate your **Conda environment** and then run:
 ```bash
 pip install -e .
 pip install -r dev-requirements.txt